RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Official Records - Heard v Depp Appeal/README.md

 Johnny Depp v.
 Amber Heard: Proffer Exhibits <b>(Shared Publicly)</b>

+- Essential to see unheard from witnesses and evidence supporting Amber Heard's case.
-- Essential for domestic abuse victims to see the extensive medical documentation from 2011-2022 that Amber Heard had for her case and unheard from witnesses.
+- Essential for domestic abuse victims to see the extensive medical documentation from 2011-2022 that Amber Heard had for her case.

 Good morning,